 When writing patent applications for telecom technology, it is important to include some background structure for support.
-There are many times when you may need to add some components to your claims.
+Accordingly, there are many times when you may need to add some components to your claims.
 Patent examiners may find some aspect of the claim initially patent ineligible without claiming some hardware.
-If you always include common background components in your specification, it is easier to avoid a “new matter” rejection.
+Moreover, if you always include common background components in your specification, it is easier to avoid a “new matter” rejection.
 Here is an example background section to include in every telecommunications patent application.

 Note why you are including this: